-Ms. ASTRUD GILBERTO (Singer): (Singing) Fly me to the moon and let me play among the stars.
+ASTRUD GILBERTO: (Singing) Fly me to the moon and let me play among the stars.
 Let me see what spring is like on Jupiter and Mars.
 In other words, hold my hand...

 SIMON: The girl from Ipanema.
 And you're listening to WEEKEND EDITION from NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.